Mattiatarabolo/RandomLotkaVolterraCavity.jl/docs/src/index.md

 ## Overview

-The purpose of _RandomLotkaVolterraCavity.jl_ is to provide a framework to study the ficed-point structure of the Lotka-Volterra model on random graphs with the cavity method.
+The purpose of _RandomLotkaVolterraCavity.jl_ is to provide a framework to study the fixed-point structure of the Lotka-Volterra model on random graphs with the cavity method.

 ## Installation